binarybottle/engram/README.md

     2. Compare ranking of all final layouts based on interkey speed
     3. Compare ranking of all final layouts after removing each scoring parameter

-The first test is to see if allowing random sets of eight letters to rearrange in every possible combination improves the score of the winning layout, repeated 100 times for a total of 4,032,000 additional layout tests.
-In the second test, we rescore all of the final layouts, replacing the flow matrix with the inter-key speed matrix to see if this affects their ranking, and also multiplying the flow matrix by the strength matrix.
+The first test is to see if rearranging random sets of eight of the 16 letters in non-home rows in every possible combination improves the score of the winning layout.
+We repeat this test 1,000 times.
+In the second test, we rescore all of the final layouts, replacing the factor matrix with either the flow matrix or the inter-key speed matrix to see if this affects their ranking.
 In the third test we remove each Engram scoring parameter one at a time and rescore all of the final layouts to see if this affects their ranking.

 For test 1, the top-scoring layout remains unchanged, attesting to its stability.
-For tests 2 and 3, the top-scored layout remains at the top, attesting to its efficiency with respect to speed and its robustness to parameter perturbations.

-We therefore corroborate the choice of the top-scoring layout as our Engram layout:
+For test 2, no other layout consistently beats the top layout after these replacements.
+For test 3, the top-scored layout remains at the top, attesting to its robustness to parameter perturbations.
+These tests support the choice of the top-scoring layout as the winner.

-    Y P O X    F C L B Q
-    H I E A    T S R N Z
-    G K J U    D V W M

 ### Step 5.
 Arrange non-letter characters in easy-to-remember places

 Now that we have all 26 letters accounted for, we turn our attention to non-letter characters, taking into account frequency of punctuation and ease of recall.